You are here:

 Dr. Magali Delmas, Director of the UCLA Center for Corporate Environmental Performance, Professor of Management

 The UCLA team developed the Cal EcoMaps website Exit to highlight TRI reporting facilities in the Los Angeles Basin through an interactive map.
 Users are able to see information on profiled facilities from the top four emitting industries in Los Angeles County, including facilities in the petroleum, fabricated metals, primary metals, and chemicals industries.
 The information includes total toxic releases per facility, releases per $1000 of revenue, percent of waste treated through preferred management practices, and an estimate of associated cancer risks.
 These variables are generated for individual facilities on the interactive map and summarized in a separate section dedicated to industry-level analyses.
 This website will be useful to the residents of the Los Angeles Basin as an interactive way to access facility-level TRI information, and for facilities that would like to compare their environmental performance with other facilities in the same industry sector.
-The information is presented in a comprehendible and concise way that highlights the most useful facility data.
+The information is presented in a way that highlights the most useful facility data.
 The UCLA faculty and students presented their interactive map and supporting research (PDF) to EPA staff in June 2014.

 University of Wisconsin, Green Bay – Natural and Applied Sciences